 Most people have your child’s best interests at heart.
 Even if you disagree with their opinion, in most situations, it’s best to take a balanced approach!

 Siri is my best friend.
 For all my kids’ odd questions (how deep is the ocean? where do hippos live?), I ask my phone.

 Chances are, you don’t know everything that your kids will ask.
 A knowledgeable mom doesn’t know everything, either (and if she did, I don’t think I’d want to be friends with her).

 A knowledgeable mom also instills a hunger for learning in her kids.
 By having interesting conversations, asking questions, and listening to your kids, you can be a knowledgeable mom, even if you don’t know everything.

-In addition to Siri, I love these dinner conversation starter cards.
+In addition to Siri, I love these conversation starter cards for kids.
 I get tired of asking my son, “What did you do in school today,” and I’m pretty sure he’s tired of answering the same question.